 - (a) a national park;

-- (b) a regional park;
+- (b) a conservation park;

+- (c) a resources reserve;

-- (c) a forest reserve.
+- (d) a forest reserve.

 NCA department means the department in which the Nature Conservation Act 1992 is administered.

 non-competitive lease means an existing perpetual country, suburban or town lease issued under the repealed Act, part 8, division 2 or 3.